jheinem1/markdown-ast/README_AST.md

                 ["url"] = "",
                 ["code"] = false,
                 ["bold"] = false,
-                ["text"] = "A simple module that converts Markdown text to a Roact tree.", ["strikethrough"] = false,
+                ["text"] = "A simple module that converts Markdown text to an AST without patterns or RegEx.", ["strikethrough"] = false,
                 ["italic"] = false
             }